kkaminsk/IntuneHydrationKit/README.md

 ## Overview

-The Intune Hydration Kit is a PowerShell module that bootstraps Microsoft Intune tenants with production-ready configurations.
+The Intune Hydration Kit is a PowerShell module that bootstraps Microsoft Intune tenants with boilerplate configurations.
 It automatically downloads the latest [OpenIntuneBaseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline) policies and deploys them alongside compliance policies, dynamic groups, and more—turning hours of manual configuration into a single command.

 <p align="center">
   <img src="media/SampleOutput.png" alt="Sample Output" width="800">